25th Infantry Division (United States): Afghanistan and Iraq

-Post Global War on Terror Reorganization
+Restructuring in 2016

-As part of Army-wide restructuring, units of the 25th ID underwent transformations and reorganizations.
-In 2016, 2nd BCT transferred its Strykers and reorganized to an infantry BCT.
+The 25th ID was reorganized in 2016.
+2nd Brigade transferred its Strykers elsewhere and became an infantry BCT.
 The brigade also deactivated its 1st Battalion, 14th Infantry Regiment.
-In addition, the 25th ID CAB's armed reconnaissance squadron swapped its OH-58 Kiowa for Apaches.
+In addition, the 25th ID CAB's armed reconnaissance squadron swapped its Bell OH-58 Kiowas for Boeing AH-64 Apaches.

-In May 2022, Army leadership announced US Army Alaska will be reflagged to 11th Airborne Division.
-Subsequently, in June 2022 the two 25th ID patch wearing units, 1st and 4th BCTs, which were under operational control of USARAK, reflagged to 1st and 2nd Brigade Combat Teams, 11th Abn Division, respectively.
+In May 2022, Army leadership announced United States Army Alaska would be reflagged to become the 11th Airborne Division.
+Subsequently, in June 2022 the two 25th ID patch wearing units, the 1st and 4th Brigades, which were under operational control of USARAK, reflagged to 1st and 2nd Brigade Combat Teams, 11th Airborne Division, respectively.